The 10 Best Christmas Decorated Restaurants NYC Has To Offer [2023 UPDATES]

 WHERE: 18 Greenwich Ave., New York, NY 10011 | WHO: 212-647-1818

-Bottom line, there's no shortage of culinary curiousities in Manhattan to satisfy your yuletide yearnings during the holidays, so whether you're just crawling your way through best bars in midtown, or have a hankering for a unique Manhattan wine bar experience under the mistletoe, you're sure to find Christmas lurking around every corner.
+Bottom line, there's no shortage of culinary curiosities in Manhattan to satisfy your yuletide yearnings during the holidays, so whether you're just crawling your way through the best bars in midtown, or have a hankering for a unique Manhattan wine bar experience under the mistletoe, you're sure to find Christmas lurking around every corner.
 Looking for a home base for the holidays that puts you right in the middle of midtown's best dives and diners?
-Check out our New York City hotel, with limitless options and incredible NYC balcony rooms with views of the city (and also Manhattanhenge 2019) you simply can't beat for the holidays!
+Check out our New York City hotel, with limitless options and incredible NYC balcony rooms with views of the city (and also Manhattanhenge 2023) you simply can't beat for the holidays!

 Love our destination travel blog guides?
 Find out more about free museums in NYC, discover Volcano Bay, explore the natural wonder of Table Rock Lake, and learn about where to go do karaoke in NYC,....
 PLUS... try the best Florida beaches for families, all at these links!